cosmos/cosmos-sdk/docs/architecture/adr-058-auto-generated-cli.md

 Existing modules can mix and match auto-generated and handwritten CLI commands so it is up to them as to whether they make breaking changes by replacing handwritten commands with slightly different auto-generated ones.

+For now the SDK will maintain the existing set of CLI commands for backwards compatibility but new commands will use this functionality.

 ### Positive

 * module developers will not need to write CLI commands
 * module developers will not need to test CLI commands
+* [lens](https://github.com/strangelove-ventures/lens) may benefit from this

 ### Negative